peter88213/aeon3obsidian/docs/template/index.md

 aeon3obsidian.py Sourcefile

 positional arguments:
-  Sourcefile  The path of the .aeon or .csv file.
+  Sourcefile  The path of the .aeon file.

 ```